decker-edu/decker/resource/tutorial/2-command-line-deck.md

 - `decker watch` Builds HTML versions of all documents and then watches for document changes.
 Each change to a watched document triggers a rebuild.
 Watching can be terminated with `^C`.

 - `decker server`: Like `decker watch`.
 Additionally a local web server is started that serves the generated HTML files.
 The `*-deck.html` file is openend in the browser.
-Changed files are reloaded in the browser. (still requires `livereloadx`)
+Changed files are reloaded in the browser.

 # `decker html`